-Water, wind, and fire have been at the top of the news and that’s what we hear about in today’s readings for this Feast of the Baptism of our Lord.
-Water, wind, and fire cause deaths and destruction of property, the upending of lives and the massive disruption of travel.
+The elements of water, wind, and fire cause deaths and destruction of property, the upending of lives, and massive disruption of travel.
 This should remind us that even the sacrament of Holy Baptism that deals with the sign of water and the symbols of wind and fire is not as safe as we might assume – although, admittedly, we have to stretch our imaginations to see our parish baptisms of infants being included in the death and resurrection rhetoric about Baptism in Scripture and tradition.
 (Note the depiction of the river also as the grave in the Orthodox icon of the Baptism of Christ above this article.)

 The fact that we have survived the journey to the font in the Christian assembly should be cause for rejoicing and thanksgiving, but not for presuming that we will always come out unscathed in the catastrophes of life in this world, including the devastations of nature and the terrors of history.

 The psalmist reminds us that the world is not a tame place.
 The voice of creation’s Lord thunders over mighty waters, breaks the cedars of Lebanon, flashes forth flames of fire, and shakes the wilderness of Kadesh.
 People get hurt in these natural upheavals.
 We must acknowledge that faithful Christians too have been swept away in the floods, crushed in the tornadoes, and consumed in fire and smoke along with others.
 Who is saved and who isn’t is an imponderable mystery that has caused many people to lose their faith.
 If God saved one family, as the survivors often say with thanksgiving, why did he not save the family across the street?